SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

 The marginal contribution to excess return of a constituent is simply its excess return.
-Thus
+Thus we have

 $$
 \begin{aligned}